Legal Clinic of Guelph and Wellington County

 - reviewing applications

-- providing free commissioning services
+- providing free commissioning service

 - online check-up to help people living in poverty to identify legal problems and get help